dorianleveque/CoHub/docs/documentation.md

 Parfois les réponses peuvent être si nombreuses que refuser devient un casse-tête.
 Mais d'autres fois des questions restent sans solution.
 C'est la répétition de ces tracas tout au long de notre formation qui nous a donné l'idée de CoHub : un site internet qui permet facilement et efficacement à tout enibien-ne de partager des biens et des services .

-No tent before the WAF ?
-Who has a screwer to install this shelf ?
-Who has a printer ?
-Need help in math the day before an interogation ?
-Who goes back to Quimper this Weekend ?
-All this situations are a common ocurence for an Enibien.
-Sometimes this answers can be so numerous that refusing one can be a baffling problem.

 # __Mots clés__
 partage, échange, entraide, service centralisé